mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I couldn't even figure out a purpose for the lip.
 It would make sense if it curved up because that would protect items on the shelf from slipping off, but why bend down?
 It didn't look like it provided any structural support to the shelf either.

 I scoured reviews of this shelf to see if anyone else was talking about this bizarre design choice.
 When other reviewers mentioned it, they didn't seem to mind that much.
 The comments had the tone of, "Oh, yeah, it extends past 2U a bit."
-Huh?
-Why would anyone accept that?
+I'm baffled that anyone would accept that.

 I'm still trying to figure out if I'm crazy or if there's something I'm missing about why StarTech's downward-facing lips are a good idea.
-I promptly returned mine and found alternative rack shelves on Amazon.
+I promptly returned mine and bought the Pyle shelves instead.

 ## Choosing a patch panel

+From reading a lot of homelab blog posts, I noticed a lot of other homelabbers integrating a patch panel into their racks.

+When it came time to finally build my server rack, I finally had to ask the question that had been on my mind for years.

 ### What the heck is a patch panel?

-From reading a lot of homelab blog posts, I noticed a lot of other homelabbers integrating a patch panel into their racks.
-When it came time to finally build my server rack, I finally had to ask the question that had been on my mind for years:

-- "What the heck is a patch panel?"

 Shopping around for patch panels made me even more confused.
 It's just a row of empty spaces?
 What's the point?